stephengao0121/Empty-Warehouse-Detection-Algorithm-Based-on-ViBe/README.md

 $$P(Y|X),$$
 where $Y$ stands for emptyness, and $X$ stands for door status (being open or not).
 However, the testset does not contain enough door opening cases, thus being unable to gather enough quantity to calculate believable probabilities.
 * Adding some notations.

+### 2021.07.30
+* Adding some notations.
+* Simplifying the code structure.
+Easier to operate testing.